-Two years ago, a new tradition began around Christmas, but it doesn’t have anything to do with it.
+2 years ago, a new tradition began around Christmas, but it doesn’t have anything to do with it.
 I’m talking about the new Star Wars movies, which are now released around this time.
 And I decided to review a Star Wars game along with them (I tried to review one last May 4th, but I didn’t had the time and my laptop was broken).
-Last year, I reviewed the first title in the Jedi Knight series, Dark Forces; but this year, we’re going to take a look at the first Star Wars game ever released for PC: the DOS port of 1983’s Star Wars (AKA Star Wars: The Arcade Game)
+Last year, I reviewed the first title in the Jedi Knight series, Dark Forces.
+But this year, we’re going to take a look at the first Star Wars game ever released for PC: the DOS port of 1983’s Star Wars (AKA Star Wars: The Arcade Game)

 Star Wars is a rail-shooter made by Atari and originally released in 1983 at the arcades and ported for the Atari 2600 (by Imagic) and 5200 (by Parker Brothers) and the Commodore 64 (also by Parker Brothers).
 It was ported the next year for the ColecoVision (by Imagic) and the Atari 8-bit (by Parker Brothers).
 In 1987, it was ported for the Amstrad CPC, Atari ST, BBC Micro, Acorn Electron and ZX Spectrum, all by Vector Grafix (who would handle all the new ports from this moment on).
 In 1988, it was ported for the Macintosh and again for the Commodore 64.
 In 1989, it was ported for the Commodore Amiga and DOS.
 And in 2003, it was included as an unlockable feature in the Gamecube version of Star Wars: Rebel Assault III.

-I know what you’re thinking: according to my own review guidelines, I shouldn’t review arcade ports, BUT, if you read them carefully, any game that was released originally in the arcades or consoles, had a computer port released right after (to a maximum of three months afterwards) is eligible for reviewing.
-And since the Arcade version of Star Wars was originally released in May 1983 and the Commodore 64 version was released in August 1983, that makes it just BARELY eligible for such.
+I know what you’re thinking: according to my own review guidelines, I shouldn’t review arcade ports, BUT, if you read them carefully, any game that was released originally in the arcades or consoles, had a computer port released right after (to a maximum of three months afterwards) is eligible for review.
+And since the arcade version of Star Wars was originally released in May 1983 and the Commodore 64 version was released in August 1983, that makes it JUST BARELY eligible for such.
 Why?
 Because it means that both the original version and the port were made roughly around the same time, not ported afterwards.

 But before taking a look at the game, let’s look at some of the covers, shall we?